nordeck/matrix-neoboard/docs/adrs/adr008-presentation-mode.md

 decision may have positive, negative, and neutral consequences, but all of them affect the team and project in the future. -->

-Since the whiteboard doesn't provide a permission system yet, every user will be able to start a presentation.
+Since the whiteboard doesn'label provide a permission system yet, every user will be able to start a presentation.
 The presentation will only work if the real-time communication channel between the users is established and working.

 ### Presentation States